 For education and training support to Department of Defense (DoD) Joint Services, The Army Distributed Learning Program (TADLP) uses the Joint Knowledge Online (JKO) website for military and civilian individual and staff online training.
 It is the Joint Staff system of record for Joint Staff annual training requirements.
 TADLP delivers asynchronous Distributed Learning (DL) instruction whenever such instruction is used by more than one Service; Army DL with a Joint or Multinational nature is often hosted here.

 LEVERAGING JOINT ASSETS SUCH AS JKO AND OTHER SERVICES’ CAPABILITIES

 The Joint Training and Education Division within the Directorate of Distributed Learning, Army University, provides technical advice and policy guidance on the development of mid to long range Joint training plans and future Joint training and education, collaborates with the Department of Defense Advance Distributed Learning initiative (ADLi) regarding DL strategies and technology advancements, while leveraging Joint assets such as Joint Knowledge Online (JKO) and other Services’ content and capabilities.
-The Joint Division assists in the integration of Joint DL capabilities; leverages Joint DL courseware/content for Soldiers access and training; and partners w/JKO and other Services to improve Joint and Army DL training and education in order to reduce redundancy of content, save time and costs to meet Army training and education requirements.
+The Joint Division assists in the integration of Joint DL capabilities; leverages Joint DL courseware and content for Soldiers access and training; and partners with JKO and other Services to improve Joint and Army DL training and education in order to reduce redundancy of content, save time and costs to meet Army training and education requirements.
 Content that is applicable to other services or interagency partners should be considered by proponents and Centers of Excellence (COE) for publishing and hosting on JKO.
 In addition, proponents and COE’s should leverage existing training available on JKO or other Services where applicable to effect cost savings and rapid content availability.

 ARMY LEARNING MANAGEMENT SYSTEM (ALMS)